takac/vim-spotifysearch/README.markdown

 Vim Spotify Search
 ==================

-A plugin to allow you to search and play tracks from spotify right inside Vim.o
+A plugin to allow you to search and play tracks from spotify right inside Vim.

     :SpotifySearch yeezus

 Yields a new window with the search results

     Track                    Artist             Release Year      Album
     Bound 2                  Kanye West         2013              Yeezus
     Black Skinhead           Kanye West         2013              Yeezus